Updated: January 20, 2018

 We thought you might also be interested in this related article "The Indian Act and the Right to Vote"

-We cover the Indian Act in our Working Effectively with Indigenous Peoples®, which we offer publicly and on-site at a location of your convenience.
+We cover the Indian Act in our Working Effectively with Indigenous Peoples® course, which we offer publicly and on-site at a location of your convenience.